 Cimarron‘s best scenes are at the beginning of the movie.
 The Oklahoma Land Rush of 19889 was spectacularly filmed.
 The early scenes of chaos and lawlessness are good too.
 Cimarron loses its “mojo” halfway through it.
 The film feels rushed, especially during the last third.
 Many things are left unexplained.

 That said, the politics in the film are fascinating.
 The husband treats minorities with respect.
 He also comes to the defense of a woman (Estelle Taylor, The Southerner) with a shady past.
-The wife, on the other hand, is traditional-minded and believes in the status quo.
+On the other hand, the traditional-minded wife is a staunch supporter of the status quo.
 It’s interesting to see the man, not the woman, as an agent of social change (after all, the book was written by a woman).
 But neither one has much common sense, which makes them very frustrating characters.

 Conclusions & Final Thoughts:

 Is Cimarron a must-see film?
-No. Is Cimarron a watchable movie?
-I think so.
+Not really.
+Is Cimarron a watchable movie?
+Definitely.
 Although time has not been kind to the film (it’s one of Academy’s weakest choices for Best Picture), it is by no means a waste of time.
+Produced at the dawn of sound, the film was instrumental in convincing Hollywood insiders of the commercial viability of sound.
 Remade in 1960.
 B&W, 125 minutes, Not Rated.